Varun-Tandon14/Gazed-at-object-prediction-in-retail-environment/README.md

 10. timm: >= 0.6.13

 ## Implementation:
-### General pipeline:

 ### Design choices:
 1. Instead of using a Gaussian of fixed size ( std = 3 ) as used generally in gaze following tasks we use dynamic size Gaussian (decided by BBox of the GT gazed at object) like in Centernet.
+2. We find that using centerNet regression BBoX sector head and training the model does not work directly out of the box.
+This can be possible due to the longer training time associated with centerNet.
+This might present a bottleneck since we do not have a large dataset since we are using GOO Real images only.
+Instead, we opt to use [TTFNet](https://arxiv.org/pdf/1909.00700), which indeed can be trained in a much shorter time than centerNet.
+3. Some changes were also based on empirical data, such as replacing RELUs with GELUs.

 ## Results:
 ### Qualitative Results:
 Below are a few images highlighting results obtained where we can visualize (topk = 3) gazed-at-object detection results.
 The GT image with the gazed-at-object (green) BBoX and gaze heatmap is shown on the left.
-The prediction results (with red, topk=3 ) BBoX obtained directly from the ttfnet head and predicted gaze heatmap from the baseline gaze detection model output.
+The prediction results (with red, topk=3 ) BBoX were obtained directly from the TTFNet regression head and predicted gaze heatmap from the baseline gaze detection model output.
 For sake of completeness, we include both suceess and failure cases below:

 ![GOP_result_2](https://github.com/user-attachments/assets/1149e681-b29e-49ec-9628-b03226ddbc65)
 ![GOP_result_1](https://github.com/user-attachments/assets/521bda82-85a9-4354-953d-cbb520133326)